|Product Type||Shipped Product|

 STREET ROD SETUP.

 STAGE 2.0 SERIES, HYDRAULIC ROLLER CAM RUNS ON PUMP GAS.
 FORGED PISTONS AND SCAT RODS, & CRANK, NKB 200cc ALUMINUM HEADS .

-The engine will come with you choice of the Champ large capacity 8qt. or stock appearing 5qt. model for those with clearance issues.
+The engine will come with your choice of the Champ large capacity 8qt. oil pan or stock appearing 5qt. model for those with clearance issues.

 Introducing our Turn Key Stage 2 Roller cam 383 cid 505 HP engine.